IsyaratKu/isyaratku-backend/README.md

 # isyaratku-backend
 This is a repository for IsyaratKu's backend APIs.

-## Deployment
+## Development

-To deploy the IsyaratKu backend APIs, follow these steps:
+To develop the IsyaratKu backend APIs, follow these steps:

 1. Clone the repository: